What the Core Technology Fee actually costs an EU studio

 The bottom line

-Apple’s €0.50 Core Technology Fee isn’t a reason to avoid alt-store distribution, and it isn’t a free lunch either.
-It’s a fixed per-player annual cost that pays for itself the moment a player generates more than roughly €3.30 a year — and bleeds you below that.
+If you’re in the 1%, the fee is a fixed per-player annual cost on installs above the threshold, and it pays for itself once such a player generates more than roughly €3.30 a year.
 High-ARPU, well-retained titles clear that bar easily and pocket the difference between a 30% and a 15% cut on everything above it.
-Sprawling free-install ad businesses should think very hard before shipping to an iOS marketplace where every first install costs half a euro.
+Sprawling free-install ad businesses are both the likeliest to cross a million EU installs and the worst placed to absorb half a euro on each one past it, and they should model that carefully before shipping to an iOS marketplace.
 If you’re evaluating a concrete EU channel, publishing on Epic Games Store mobile is one of those marketplaces where this CTF math applies directly — our separate piece walks through what getting listed there looks like before self-publishing fully opens.
+Aptoide’s iOS marketplace handles the fee differently again: it operates as a free store and absorbs the CTF it owes Apple rather than passing it on, which is worth understanding alongside its native-IAP model in our guide to Aptoide on iOS.

 If you want to run your own catalog through this math — which titles clear the break-even, what the per-install exposure looks like at your install volumes, and which non-EU channels sidestep the fee entirely — that’s exactly the modelling our Founding Developer Program and distribution practice are built to do with you.
 The fee is fixed.
 Whether it works for you is a question you can answer with a spreadsheet — before you commit a single build.